Shikha-code36/faultlab/experiments/008-graduated-admission-onset/README.md

 **Finding.**

+**Primary hypothesis: inconclusive.** The preregistered graduated rule entered the established control regime (RPS 12), so this experiment cannot isolate decision-rule continuity independently of admission onset.

+**Secondary finding: confirmed.** The implementation matched the intended probabilistic model exactly (Gate 1 passed), but the system operates close enough to saturation that even the preregistered onset (`u_low = 0.8`, chosen with a margin below Little's Law's own estimate) still caused measurable admission shedding below the collapse boundary.

 This experiment separates two questions that are easy to conflate: whether it was *built* as specified (implementation validity), and whether its *design assumptions held* (hypothesis validity).
 The first is